Home > Articles by: sonia

 But if you’re like me you know it’s not about profit.

-Is Your Fancy Accessible Website Usable for People with Disabilities? (and How to Self-Check)
+Is Your Fancy Accessible Website Usable for Disabled People?
+(And How to Self-Check)

 Let’s not tiptoe around it.
 We all get stuck with our website sometimes.